florindofp/LDM-Tests-and-Exercises/ldm-24-25/3-javascript-fundamentals/3-practicas-fundamentos-1/README.md

 *   **Initial State:** A button labeled "Change Color" and a `div` with a light blue background are displayed.
 *   **Task:**
     *   Create a second button that, when clicked, changes the background color of the `div` back to light blue or another color of your choice.
+    *   Create a third button that changes the color of the h1 to blue when the background is red.

 ### 4. Detect Errors - Basic (`4-detect-errors.html`)